Markers or Gouache for Fashion Sketching?

 GOUACHE:

 All too often my students who insist on using only fashion markers will produce thin, sheer illustrations (of course sometimes this may be just right, but it’s no fun to be limited to that range) and really approximate colors to match their swatches (I’m not sure why on that one)- meaning that the colors they illustrate with generally are really poor matches to the fabric colors in the swatches.
-These are some pet peeves of mine, I think color matching is so important.
+These are some pet peeves of mine, I think color matching is very important- that your fabric swatches should match your sketches.

 BUT the point is not to bash fashion markers, but to encourage you to give gouache a try.
 It’s like using silk or organic handloomed fabric instead of PVC.
 Give it a try!
 Your art will feel timeless and rich.